 Many people focus entirely on their website, trying to perfect it, believing that if they build it right, visitors will come.
 Unfortunately, a website is not like a store, where all you need is a good window display and a few interesting signs to draw people in.
 Instead, it’s more like an island surrounded by billions of other islands and the only way to attract visitors is to build bridges back to your island.

 The easiest part of an online business may actually be building your website.
 This is because you have total control on the look-and-feel, the message, and the offer.
-However, things get a little trickier when you start marketing your website.
+However, things get a little trickier when you start marketing your website so you should visit Ted X for expert advice and tips from a Finance & Business Mentor.
 The fastest way to get good at marketing is by hiring creatives to show you how to attract visitors and convert them into buyers.
 An advertising agency like EraserFarm can give you insight into how to brand your identity, improve the user experience, and launch an advertising campaign.

 3 Internet Marketing Tips